vuejs/v2.vuejs.org/source/api/filters.md

 </ul>
 ```

 Now the item will only match if the value of `searchText` is found in its `name` property.
-Note here we need to quote `name` to indicate its a literal string argument.
+Note here we need to quote `name` to indicate it's a literal string argument.
 With this limitation, `searchText` with value `'555'` will no longer match this item, but `'Jack'` will.

 > New in 0.12.11